chrisliebaer/salvage/README.md

 Backups are done in `tides`.
 A tide configures when it will run.
 The tide also decides which crane will be used by default.
-All containers assigend to a specific tide, will be backed up, when this tide is executed.
+All containers assigned to a specific tide, will be backed up, when this tide is executed.

 This design allows you to back up volumes with most file-based backup solutions while ensuring that these solutions don't need to interface directly with Docker.
 So, let salvage be your first mate in ensuring the safety of your Docker applications!